 Convio is a marketing company that is the provider of evaluation and program measures for nonprofit organizations.
 They created an online marketing benchmark index study for nonprofits.
 Their benchmarking technique compares a given nonprofit organization with similar peer groups.
-Although the focus of their index study involved online marketing, the techniques can be applied to help an organization answer questions like, “What online market metrics should I focus on?
+The focus of their index study involved online marketing.
+The techniques can be applied to help an organization answer questions like, “What online market metrics should I focus on?
 How is my organization doing?
 What targets should I set for my organization?”

 According to the study, the fastest fundraising channels for nonprofits are (1) online presence and (2) web traffic.
 The following are also findings of the study:

 - The median growth rate in online giving was 20 percent.

 - Online giving is growing fastest for small organizations.
 An increase in gift count drove the fundraising gains.

 - Median donation size increased from $83.44 in 2009 to $91.94 in 2010.

 - Fundraising appeal effectiveness increased in 2010 (p.
 5).

 How should a nonprofit organization measure itself against these findings?

 Define Your Mission

 A nonprofit organization should have a defined mission.
 This will enable the organization to compare itself with others that have a similar mission.
 Organizations can compare their results with the industry benchmark.
 Organizations should be using electronic means of communication and fundraising including newsletters and online appeals as well as social networking.
 They will be able to compare their organization with other similar organizations to find out how well they are implementing these best practices and other means of technology.